kaung-htet-myat/kaung-htet-myat.github.io/index.md

 ### My Professional Journey
 - At [Carro](https://carro.sg/about), I worked on and am working on:
-  - Object detection + segmentation project to create car listing images serving 1000+ requests daily
+  - Object detection + segmentation project to create car listing images
   - Image segmentation project to detect external damages in car photos taken from different angles
   - An audio classification project based on traditional signal processing + neural networks to identify engine issues from engine audio recordings
   - A single-body-multi-head image classification model using multi-teachers knowledge distillation techniques to identify basic car infos